-I was talking with someone the other day about his anxiety and how he first suffered.
+I was talking with someone the other day and how he just wanted his anxiety to go away.
 He said that it initially came about due to being put under a lot of pressure at work and there were a few problems at home that were causing him a lot of stress and worry.

 I said “The reason you are still in a cycle of anxiety is that you now have a new problem and it is this problem that is keeping your anxiety going.